Driver Training Program

 Are a permanent Connecticut resident;

-special equipment to operate a motor vehicle;
+Have a physical disability which requires special equipment to operate a motor vehicle;

 Received medical clearance from the DMV Driver Services Division